Apoorva-shetty12/ChallengeShoppingCart/README.md

 2. These items could be added to the shopping cart
 3. The customer has an e-wallet
 4. Customer purchases items and pays by e-wallet
-5. Wallet Provider is offering a discount of 5% if the cost of cost is >= 100
+5. com.shopping.Wallet Provider is offering a discount of 5% if the cost of cost is >= 100
 6. The shop is running with an offer to buy 2 liters of milk and get 1 free.

 # Solution